-1.10 Income taxes
+1.13 Income taxes

 Current tax is based on taxable profit or loss for the period.
 Deferred tax is provided in full, using the liability method, on temporary differences arising between the tax base of assets and liabilities and their carrying amounts in the financial information.
 Deferred tax arising from initial recognition of an asset or liability in a transaction, other than an acquisition, that at the time of the transaction affects neither accounting nor taxable profit or loss, is not recognised.
 Deferred tax is measured using tax rates that have been enacted or substantively enacted by the balance sheet date and are expected to apply when the asset is realised or the liability is settled.
-Deferred tax assets are recognised to the extent that it is probable that future taxable profit will be available against which the temporary differences can be utilised.
+Deferred tax assets are recognised to the extent that it is probable that future taxable profit will be available against which the temporary differences can be utilised or losses are available within the group against which the taxable losses can be utilised.